BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 In the discussion below we assume you will be choosing Microk8s for installing the software on your local PC or a virtual machine.

-__We recommend using Microk8s if you are running the Ubuntu Linux Operating system on your host we also strongly discourage users from trying to install helm/kubectl/skaffold directly on Windows.
-Instead, create a Ubuntu VM in the cloud or your [Windows machine with Vagrant](../../../../../documentation/../kubernetes-automation-toolkit/documentation/quickstart-vagrant.md).__
+__We recommend using Microk8s if you are running the Ubuntu Linux Operating system on your host.
+We also strongly discourage users from trying to install helm/kubectl/skaffold/Minikube directly on Windows.
+Instead, create a Ubuntu VM [in the cloud](../../../../documentation/cloudvm.md) or your [Windows machine with Vagrant](../../../../../documentation/../kubernetes-automation-toolkit/documentation/quickstart-vagrant.md).__

 ## Notable Code